 - 5.1 Should staff members have concerns around a student outside of normal college/school hours they are to log this on Cedar/CPOMS as a safeguarding thread and this will be picked up at the earliest opportunity by a member of the safeguarding team.
-If a child is at immediate risk please ensure contact with the police/social services is made. - 5.2 If these concerns are serious such as a threat to life, please contact your line manager by phone as a matter of urgency who will then ensure this information is directed to the DSL by either emailing the SLT email address or contacting a member of the SLT by phone. - 5.3 Social services/MASH for all local authorities have direct contact numbers for each DSL should they need to contact the DSL outside of normal school/college hours or during the holidays.
+If a child is at immediate risk please ensure contact with the police/social services is made. - 5.2 If these concerns are serious such as a threat to life, please contact your line manager by phone as a matter of urgency who will then ensure this information is directed to the DSL by either emailing SLT or contacting a member of the SLT by phone. - 5.3 Within some schools and colleges social services/MASH for all local authorities have direct contact numbers for each DSL should they need to contact the DSL outside of normal school/college hours or during the holidays.
+Where direct numbers are not available email addresses are given.